Managing Merchant ChargebacksDispute Management is a Three-Phase Process

 Getting Started With Merchant Chargeback Protection

-Merchant chargebacks are a real and growing threat to eCommerce.
+You’ve heard it before, but it’s worth repeating: merchant chargebacks are a serious and growing threat to eCommerce.

-They drain your revenue and damage your relationships with customers.
+Chargebacks drain your revenue, create unnecessary work, and damage your relationships with customers and banks.
 Left unchecked, chargeback can even threaten your ability to process payments altogether.

-We have good news, though: following the right chargeback prevention steps can dramatically reduce the risk posed by disputes.
-In fact, preventing chargebacks may be the best thing you can do to increase your revenue and ensure the long-term sustainability of your online business.
+We have good news, though: the right chargeback prevention steps can dramatically reduce the risk posed by disputes.
+In fact, preventing chargebacks may be the single best thing you can do to protect your revenue and set up your business for long-term sustainability.
+So, in this post, we’ll explore the threat of chargebacks, and look at ways you can best mitigate the risk they pose.

 What are Merchant Chargebacks?

-Before we dive in, let’s make sure we have a firm grasp on the basics.
+Before we dive into chargeback protection, let’s make sure we have a firm grasp on the basics.

 Learn more about chargebacks

-This chargeback procedure ensures that consumers have a voice and recourse.
-But, at the same time, this can’t come at the expense of merchants.
-You also need to be considered as a stakeholder in this equation.
-This is where merchant chargeback protection comes into play.
+For consumers who really need it, the system still works.When it’s misused, however, merchants get the short end of the stick.
+To make things fair, you also need to be considered as a stakeholder in this equation.
+And this is where merchant chargeback protection comes into play.

 Why Merchant Chargeback Protection is Necessary

-Merchant chargebacks involve intricate processes conducted between multiple parties (cardholders, banks, card networks, processors, etc.).
-This means significant administrative overhead for you as a merchant.
+The financial burden of chargebacks is too great to ignore.
+Merchant chargebacks involve an entire series of complex, intricate workings between multiple parties (cardholders, banks, card networks, processors, etc.).
+This creates significant overhead for everyone, but especially for merchants.

-For one thing, chargebacks can be filed months after the original transaction.
 Beyond the lost sale, as well as any merchandise shipped, you also get hit with an additional chargeback fee.
-There could be other long-term consequences as well; you could see an increase in your payment processing costs.
-There’s even the risk of losing your card payment privileges entirely.
+There could be other long-term consequences, too, such as an increase in your payment processing costs.
+If the problem becomes large enough, there’s even the risk of losing your card payment privileges entirely.
+And, perhaps worst of all, chargebacks can be filed months after the original transaction, meaning they’re almost impossible to anticipate

 What Does Merchant Chargeback Protection Entail?